danfuzz/samizdat/doc/samizdat-0-lib/generator.md

 If there are mappings in the yielded results with equal keys, then the *last* such mapping is the one that "wins" in the final result.

-#### `paraGenerator(generators*) <> generator`

-Parallel generator combination constructor.
-This takes an arbitrary number of generators, and returns a generator that yields lists.

-Each yielded list consists of values yielded from the individual generators, in passed order.
-The generator becomes voided when *any* of the individual generators is voided.

-**Syntax Note:** Used in the translation of `for` forms.

 #### `tokenGenerator(generator) <> generator`